realA10001986/Flux-Capacitor/Hardware.md

 Instead, I used the buttom for the controls and connectors.

-Since the SD card on the control board is inaccessible after assembling the FC (but required to install the audio files, and possibly used for music files), I used a microSD extension (like [this one](https://www.amazon.com/Memory-Micro-SD-Female-Extension-Extender/dp/B09MS85FQ3/)), and mounted the slot through a hole in the bottom of my FC so that the SD card can be accessed at any time.
+Since the SD card on the control board is inaccessible after assembling the FC (but required to install/update the sound-pack), I used a microSD extension (like [this one](https://www.amazon.com/Memory-Micro-SD-Female-Extension-Extender/dp/B09MS85FQ3/)), and mounted the slot through a hole in the bottom of my FC so that the SD card can be accessed at any time.

 ![bottom](Hardware/img/bottom.jpg)